archesproject/arches_rdm_example_project/README.md

     b.
 If not using the Github CLI: `git clone https://github.com/archesproject/arches_rdm_example_project.git`

-2. Download the arches-rdm package:
+2. Download the arches-lingo package:

     a.
-If using the [Github CLI](https://cli.github.com/): `gh repo clone archesproject/arches-rdm`
+If using the [Github CLI](https://cli.github.com/): `gh repo clone archesproject/arches-lingo`

     b.
-If not using the Github CLI: `git clone https://github.com/archesproject/arches-rdm.git`
+If not using the Github CLI: `git clone https://github.com/archesproject/arches-lingo.git`

 3. Create a virtual environment outside of both repositories:
     ```